oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-a-wizard-to-help-a-user-through-a-complicated-set-of-steps/rule.md

 Most importantly when a first time a user tries your program, they should be able                     to step through the setting up process.
 A wizard helps to show how your application                     flows from beginning to end.

-To ensure a consistent user experience, make sure to include these visual elements:
+​To ensure a consistent user experience, make sure to include these visual elements:

 1. **Page name.** It is important for the user to know which page they<br>                        are currently on.
 2. **Page description.** You should provide a short description of the<br>                        task to be performed on the page.